-I organised this drawer specifically for meal planning and batch cooking after all the other items were returned to where they belong.
+I organized this drawer specifically for batch cooking after all the other items were returned to where they belong.
 So I have all my freezer bags and clips in one neat drawer.

-If you’re looking for declutter motivation the junk drawer is a great place to start, it’s a five-minute job which will free up space in your kitchen and will make a big difference to your kitchen space.
+If you’re looking for declutter motivation, the junk drawer is a great place to start.
+It’s a five-minute job that will free up space in your kitchen and make a big difference to your kitchen space.

 How to declutter the junk drawer.